How to Convert an Angle Grinder Into a Circular Saw Safely

 - Steel plate or angle iron for the frame

-- Pivot or guide components if building an adjustable depth mechanism
+- Pivot or guide parts for an adjustable depth system

-- Springs or stops for consistent cutting depth (optional but helpful)
+- Springs or stops for steady cutting depth, if your design needs them

-- Fasteners rated for vibration and load (use appropriate thread locking where relevant)
+- Fasteners rated for vibration and load, with thread locking where suitable

 Alignment and measurement tools